Inclusion & Mental Health Team

 SENCO, Miss Sammy Black

-At Herne Bay Junior School, we strongly believe that children are entitled to an education that enables them to make progress so that they achieve their best and become confident individuals living fulfilling lives.
+At Herne Bay Junior School, we strongly believe children are entitled to an education that enables them to make progress, achieve and become confident individuals.

-We have a set of core values which will help our pupils become creative, independent learners, working towards developing their potential in every aspect of their lives.
-The Inclusion and Team encourages and enables the development of these values, which are building blocks for a sense of self-esteem, emotional and physical wellbeing, creativity, expectation, resilience, independence, reflection, enjoyment, aspiration, collaboration and risk taking.
+The Inclusion Team are responsible for making sure children identified with additional learning, emotional, behavioural or physical needs are supported in the best possible way.
+We have a set of core values which help our pupils become creative, independent learners, working towards developing their potential in every aspect of their lives.
+The Inclusion Team encourages and enables the development of these values, which are building blocks for a sense of self-esteem, emotional and physical wellbeing, creativity, expectation, resilience, independence, reflection, enjoyment, aspiration, collaboration and risk taking.

-These values will give our children the skills to progress through their education and on into their working lives with a sense of achievement and self-worth.
+These values give our children the skills to enjoy and progress through their education and on into their working lives with a sense of achievement and self-worth.

-As a school we recognise it is the responsibility of all members of school staff and community to promote good mental health at every opportunity.
-This part of my role focuses on ensuring a whole school approach to mental health, including preventative activity and promotion of good mental wellbeing and resilience among pupils and staff.
+Our achievement of the Gold Carnegie Mental Health Award is an indication of our commitment to support and improve the mental health of all.
+It is the responsibility of all members of school staff and community to promote good mental health at every opportunity.
+This part of my role involves working alongside our Director of Mental Health and Wellbeing to establish a whole school approach to mental health, including preventative activity and promotion of good mental wellbeing and resilience among pupils and staff.
+This involves providing continuous professional development for staff wherever possible.
+Equally, I will be working with outside agencies and professionals to provide interventions for pupils identified with poor mental health.

-We are a Headstart Kent school and clearly recognise the value and need to invest in supporting our children’s mental health and emotional well-being.
-We aim to support our pupils by developing their skills of resilience and perseverance as they take steps towards secondary education. https://www.headstartkent.org.uk/
+We are a Headstart Kent school which further supports the value and need to invest in our children’s mental health and emotional well-being. https://www.headstartkent.org.uk/

-Within school I am also the lead DSL (Designated Safeguarding Lead).
-As DSL I will be the main point of contact for staff or parents who have concerns about any pupil’s safety or wellbeing.
+Within school I am the lead DSL (Designated Safeguarding Lead).
+As DSL I am the main point of contact for staff or parents who have concerns about any pupil’s safety or wellbeing.

-At Herne Bay Junior School, the Inclusion Team and Mental Health and Well-being Team work very closely to provide advice and guidance for families to enable them to support their children to make progress in their learning.
+At Herne Bay Junior School, the Inclusion Team work very closely to provide advice and guidance for families to enable them to support their children to make progress in their learning.
 Between us, we are able to support parents and carers with learning, additional needs, behaviour, emotional issues and wellbeing.

 If you have any questions or queries about your child’s wellbeing and/or education, please do not hesitate to contact us.